 All source documents are vector graphic documents which are always available for modifying, reviewing and/or

 converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many

 other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
 The ATM UML Diagrams solution is available to all

 ConceptDraw DIAGRAM users to get installed and used while working in the ConceptDraw DIAGRAM diagramming and drawing software.

 Example 1: ATM Sequence Diagram

 This sample deconstructs the process of interaction between customer, ATM and bank, and shows the transaction in a simple, clear manner.
-Using ConceptDraw PRO as a UML image creator, it is possible to display just one linear process, or create a more complex design.
+Using ConceptDraw DIAGRAM as a UML image creator, it is possible to display just one linear process, or create a more complex design.

 Example 2: Bank Activity Diagram

 This diagram was created in ConceptDraw DIAGRAM using the Bank UML State Machine Diagram library from the ATM UML Diagrams solution.
 An experienced user spent 10 minutes creating this sample.

 By adding text to your design, you can create an information-rich drawing, that effectively combines professional UML elements and icons with written indicators.
 Large symbol libraries contained in the solution help you create your banking system design in moments.